 As I mentioned, I have dreamed up ideas for our master bedroom makeover for years and have done a few updates in the past, but nothing ever felt just right.
 As a reminder, here are a few of the before photos and my design plans.

 The DIY headboard is grand at 6ft tall and a great focal point.
 But the eye keeps going up with the new DIY beams.
 I used 1×4’s that are actually 3.5 inches and they ended up being the perfect size for our 9-foot ceilings.
-The full tutorial for the beams will be posted in the next few weeks.
+Check out the full tutorial for the beams here!

 I decided to go with this gray linen-blend duvet from the Hearth and Hand Collection.
 The first duvet I tried was a lighter gray and kept appearing green to me.
 Joe said it looked green to him too, so switching to the darker gray was the right choice.
 I also love the frayed edge detail.